eorlik/edwardorlik-net_archived/src/about.md

 At the moment, I am studying for a MSc in Political Sociology at the London School of Economics.

-You can email me: eorlik@gmail.com
+You can email me here: eorlik@gmail.com.

+You can download my CV <a href="/assets/edward-orlik-cv-2022.jpg">here</a>.

 <img alt="A plan view, in black and white pen, of the Minet Estate, dated 1841.
 The image indicates a few fields with a road running along one edge, and smaller roads cutting down the middle." style="display: block; margin: 3em auto -4em auto" src="/assets/img/About/Minet1.png"/>